PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 The toggle enabled temporarily grant access to the data for anyone who has the right key.

-On top of the tabale, an information notification is displayed : "Set the resource permissions for this key:".
+On top of the table, an information notification is displayed: "Set the resource permissions for this key:".

-- **Permissions**: A check table the first axe is the resources and the second axe is the permission's type.
+- **Permissions**: A check table the first axis is the resources and the second axis is the permission type.
-The permission's type are: View (GET),Modify (PUT), Add (POST)	Delete (DELETE)	Fast view (HEAD).
+The permission's type are View (GET), Modify (PUT), Add (POST), Delete (DELETE), and	Fast view (HEAD).
-The resources is retrieve automaticly.
+The resources are retrieved automatically.

-The user can select a access permissions by selecting one resource and the wanted permission's type.
+The user can select an authorized access permission by selecting one resource and the authorized permission's type.

 The user can grant all the permission's types for one resource by checking the checkbox "All".
-It will check automatically all the permission's types.
+It will check automatically all the permission types.
-The user can as well grant all resources for one permission type by clicking on the title of colomn of the selected persmission.
+The user can as well grant all resources for one permission type by clicking on the title of the column of the selected permission.

 - **Host check**: